 Here are our tips for maintaining a healthy balance between instant and long-term gratification:

-• Remember to reward yourself: Rewards are important as they help us stick to our long-term plans by reminding us that every achievement along the way is important.
+Remember to reward yourself: Rewards are important as they help us stick to our long-term plans by reminding us that every achievement along the way is important.
 The knowledge that there is a reward waiting for us just around the corner will make us work harder, and continue to work just as hard throughout our journey to long-term achievement.
-The rewards must not however, be something that will sabotage your long-term goal.
-For example, if you are trying to lose weight, your reward won’t be food or drink.
+The rewards must not, however, be something that will sabotage your long-term goal.
+For example, if you are trying to lose weight, it is unhelpful to have a reward that is food or drink.

-• Don’t be too hard on yourself: If you do find yourself succumbing to instant gratification more than you would like, don’t punish yourself.
+Don’t be hard on yourself: If you do find yourself succumbing to instant gratification more than you would like, don’t punish yourself.
 We are all human, and we have days where we make mistakes or succumb to temptation.
-Use these occasions as a lesson – try to understand why you chose immediate gratification and think about how else to meet that need in the future.
+Use these occasions as an opportunity to increase self-awareness – try to understand why you chose immediate gratification and think about how else to meet that need in the future.
 Never give up!

 Techniques to Control Cravings and Urges